|The National Institute for Restorative Justice

 her white peers.

-her residential community in order to obtain an equal education.
-He placed
+residential community in order to obtain an equal education.
+He placed before the

-before the court the undue burden of his child having to walk six blocks, catch a
+court the undue burden of his child having to walk six blocks, catch a bus and

-bus and ride another mile to attend Monroe Elementary School, while Sumner
+ride another mile to attend Monroe Elementary School, while Sumner Elementary

-Elementary School was seven blocks from her home, only one more than her
+School was seven blocks from her home, only one more than her initial walk to

-court begins with recognition of this premise: "These cases come to us form the
+begins with recognition of this premise: "These cases come to us form the States

 different facts and different local conditions, but a common legal question